 - Expanded in-line fabrication (lowering labor costs)

-A roll forming line feeds material via coil, reducing material handling and equipment run time costs.
+A roll forming crew feeds material via coiled steel, reducing material handling and equipment run-time costs.
 There’s less wear and tear on the tools.
 Scrap waste simply ceases to exist.
-What more could you want?

 Roll Forming Capabilities

-This flexible process allows you to add tooling to create any shape, no matter how complex the profile.
+This flexible roll-forming process allows you to add tooling to create any shape, no matter how complex the cross section profile is.
 (The ideal use is for long, slender shapes.)

 - Carbon steel